AdrianNiu/nlp/README.md

     console.log(response);
 })();

-Q: How exactly does NLP technology go through EHRs and find SDOH?
-And what does it do with the SDOH data?

-A: NLP allows providers to unlock SDOH from EHRs to gain a more complete picture of each patient's circumstances.
+NLP allows providers to unlock SDOH from EHRs to gain a more complete picture of each patient's circumstances.
 A user can quickly create a query to extract key concepts and relationships from unstructured patient data to identify issues such as social isolation, transport problems and cultural factors that may impact health and outcomes.